solotheshow/Connect4/README.md

 2. The players are queued based on how close their guesses are to the randomly generated number.
 3. Players are paired up to play against each other in a **Connect 4** match.
 4. The objective of the game is to align four discs of your color (red or yellow) in a row.
-5. The winner of the match has their military branch revealed and continues in the tournament.
+5. The winner of the match has their military branch revealed.
 6. The losing player is requeued at the end for the next round.
 7. The game continues until all cadets have participated in at least one match.![Connect4GUI](https://github.com/user-attachments/assets/8b91db8d-6a5d-4f32-b5a7-bd5030aa2af1)
 ![QueueScreen](https://github.com/user-attachments/assets/bc6c025f-bdb1-46ad-b843-f9c5d4a5d7ee)